How do Stacked Antenna Arrays work?

 As we said before, the Stacked antenna Arrays that will we now discuss are the ones that are formed by stacking of other basically stacked dipole arrays like the Yagi, etc. Stacking of several Yagi antennas, crossed-Yagi, axial-mode helical antennas, Quads, Quagis, etc ar most common among radio amateurs operating on HF, VHF, or UHF bands.
 On the HF band, for terrestrial radio communication, a stacked Yagi antenna array is perhaps the most common format.
 Though a stacked antenna array is quite a large physical structure and thus not practical for most radio amateurs on account of space constraints, we still see several operators around the world who do manage to deploy stacked arrays by overcoming various challenges.

 Before we continue further, let me also say that the purpose of stacked antenna arrays is not only to achieve higher gain.
 They may also be used for beam steering which means that the direction of the forward beam may be made to point in a direction other than its typical forward direction without physically rotating the antenna.
-This is achieved electrically by controlled alteration of the phase of the drive to each of the constituent antenna in the stack.
-Such beam steering antenna arrays can swing their beam direction very rapidly and literally scan from one azimuth or elevation direction to another.
-A typical real-world example of beam steering stacked array is the active electronically scanned array (AESA) which is nowadays being quite extensively being used as Radar antennas on modern military aircraft.
+This is achieved electrically by controlled alteration of the phase of the drive to each of the constituent antennas in the stack.
+Such beam-steering antenna arrays can swing their beam direction very rapidly and literally scan from one azimuth or elevation direction to another.
+A typical real-world example of a beam steering stacked array is the active electronically scanned array (AESA) which is nowadays being quite extensively being used as a Radar antenna on modern military aircraft.
 AESA also finds application in ground-based air defense and fire control radar systems.

 Amateur radio operators do not seem to leverage the beam steering attribute of stacked antenna arrays, perhaps due to the relative complexity of the antenna feed system that provides a smooth phase shift at the TX power level.
 It could also well be that since no commercial amateur antenna manufacturer so far offers phase steerable antennas, nobody uses them.
 Whatever might be the reason, a steerable beam stacked array of this nature would in many cases allow a fixed and non-rotatable structure to cover large parts of the world for radio communication.
 Though electrical azimuth beam steering for HF antennas may have some limitations, yet it definitely broadens the area coverage.
 On the other hand, elevation beam steering will allow the operator to control the optimum radiation take-off angle and hence let the operator tailor the antenna lobe on the fly, either for DX, or short, or medium-range contacts, whatever is desired.